JuliaTrustworthyAI/CounterfactualExplanations.jl/docs/src/tutorials/models.md

     forward_nn (generic function with 1 method)

-This wrapper function is used as a subrouting in `forward` below.
-That function returns a on object of type `FittedEnsemble <: Models.FittedModel` for which we extend the `logits` and `probs` functions.
+This wrapper function is used as a subroutine in `forward` below, which returns are an ensemble of fitted neural networks.
+The animation below shows the training loss for each of them.
+As we can see the different networks produce different outcomes: their parameters were initialized at different random values.
+This is how we introduce stochasticity and hence incorporate uncertainty around our estimates.

 ```julia